mliu1076/inst414-final-project-maxwell-liu/README.md

 ├── etl/ - each py file is named after the respective step in the ETL process

-│   ├── extract.py
+│   ├── extract.py - extracts and downloads files from their online source also sets up SQLite database

-│   ├── transform.py
+│   ├── transform.py - cleans datasets and places them in the database

-│   ├── load.py
+│   ├── load.py - loads the data for use in main.py

 ├── analysis/

-│   ├── evaluate_model.py - creates and saves analytical models based off business problem and datasets
+│   ├── evaluate_model.py - creates and saves analytical models (EDA, Descriptive Analytics, Sequence Modeling through Markov Chains)

 ├── vis/

-│   ├── visualizations.py - this file creates visualizations
+│   ├── visualizations.py - creates Sankey and Heatmap diagram visualizations

 ├── main.py - this file will run the entire project workflow